Home » Steps to Remove Mold from Plywood in the Attic

 Mold can appear on treated or untreated plywood.
 The causes of mold on plywood include temperature, humidity, extra moisture, and the presence of mold spores.
 Mold on plywood is typically black in color, and it spreads quickly if it has the right conditions, especially if it is wet and humid.
 Mold and algae affect only the surface and do not get into the plywood structure itself.
 However, when there is decay in the plywood, the mold can penetrate the surface.

 Mold on plywood is typically black or green in color.
 It can appear on untreated plywood and on H3.1 LOSP and H3.2 treated plywood.
 This is most likely to happen if the plywood becomes wet or the attic has the proper conditions for mold to form.
-Sometimes weather conditions involving heat or humidity can create the right conditions for mold to form.
+Sometimes, weather conditions involving heat or humidity can create the right conditions for mold to form.

 Here are some things you should look out for if you think you have mold on the plywood in the attic: